remix-run/remix/packages/create-remix/templates/vercel/README.md

 ### GitHub Automatic Deployments

-We're still trying to figure out to make this work, but manual vercel deploys and GitHub vercel deploys are inconsistent.
 For some reason the GitHub integration doesn't deploy the public folder.
-We don't know how to tell it to.
+We're working with Vercel to figure this out.

 For now, [you can set up a GitHub action with this config](https://gist.github.com/mcansh/91f8effda798b41bb373351fad217070) from our friend @mcansh.